How to Vote

 • Living in a remote area, as defined in the Election Act.

-Requests for a Special Ballot to be mailed out can only be made until 6:00pm on the Monday before advance voting begins.
-In-person and pick-up requests for a Special Ballot can be made until the close of voting on Election Day.
+Requests for a Special Ballot to be mailed out can only be made until 6:00pm on June 16, 2025.
+In-person and pick-up requests for a Special Ballot can be made until the close of voting at 8:00pm on Election Day, June 23, 2025.

 Electors planning to vote by mail are encouraged to request their package early.
 Special ballot packages can only be sent out once the writ is issued and must be received back at the returning office or Elections Alberta prior to the close of voting on Election Day.
 This provides just 28 days to send, complete, and return the package.